 While working full-time at Four H Group, Mohamad took the initiative and completed his Associate’s Degree in Sustainable Fashion and Fashion Supply Chains at the London College of Fashion, University of the Arts London.
 He also completed two online sustainability courses from Future Learn and has recently applied to study for an M.Sc in Fashion and technology at Donghua University.

 When it comes to 3D, Mohamad believes that “3D is a gift for the fashion industry.
 It allows fashion designers to add a new dimension to their work and experiment with using as many shapes and sizes as they like.
-With 3D, designers can now express their design concepts more easily and creatively than ever before.”
+With 3D, fashion designers can now express their design concepts more easily and creatively than ever before.”

 The more familiar Mohamad has become with VStitcher and its suite of features and functions, the more he realizes how he can use 3D efficiently to streamline processes from concept all the way to execution, he strongly believes that “3D is the fastest process for approving samples and the development process and it certainly saves a lot of time, money, and textile waste across the industry, including vendors and individual designers and entrepreneurs.”